The 2023 MDPI Annual Report has

 Abstract

-(This article belongs to the Special Issue Feature Papers in Eng 2024)
+(This article belongs to the Special Issue Challenges and Future Trends of Wearable Robotics2nd Edition)

 Show Figures